detuur/mpv-scripts/README.md

 default behaviour is to automatically disable any hardware decoding while the filter is on.
 This behaviour can be changed in the aforementioned `opts` array.

+### Waveform version
+A version of this script adapted by [@MikelSotomonte](https://github.com/MikelSotomonte) for displaying waveforms instead can be found at [his repo](https://github.com/MikelSotomonte/mpv-waveform).

 ![Shamelessly stolen example from ffmpeg's wiki](https://trac.ffmpeg.org/raw-attachment/wiki/Histogram/histogram_overlay.jpg)